Come join us for the Blooming Arts FestivalAnnually in the last part of March.

-Come and indulge in some springtime fun at the 8th Annual Blooming Arts Festival!
-Back and better than ever, this highly anticipated event will feature a diverse and compelling mix of fine arts, local craftsmanship, engaging performances, and fantastic eats.
+Come and indulge in some springtime fun at the Annual Blooming Arts Festival in Linden Tennessee!
+This highly anticipated annual event will feature a diverse and compelling mix of fine arts, local craftsmanship, engaging performances, and fantastic eats.
 One of the region’s earliest festivals, it is a perfect way to kick off the new season and celebrate the richness and vitality of Linden and Perry County.
-This year, the festival will be dedicated to the memory of Mayor Jim Azbill who passed away recently.
-The event, which Mayor Azbill launched in 2009, is now a celebration of a revitalized downtown, which has been featured in numerous media stories, as an example of vibrant and progressive rural economic development.

-Set in the small, inviting town of Linden, Tennessee, the festival will be taking place over a two-day period: Friday, March 25th, 2016 from 12:00pm till 7:00pm and Saturday, March 26th, from 9:00am till 7:00pm.
+Set in the small, inviting town of Linden, Tennessee, the festival takes place over a two day period: starting on Friday June 19th at 12:00pm til 7:00pm and Saturday from 9:00am till 7:00pm.
 Attendance is free, and all members of the public are invited to attend this highly popular event.

 Always expanding, the event is expected to host over 150 regional and local artisans and vendors.
 The exhibiters are known for their engaging fine arts as well as their standout craftsmanship, which ranges from quality woodwork to carefully crafted art glass and other fine crafts.
 These artisans and vendors will be showcasing their fine art and crafts in several interactive exhibitions, such as chainsaw carving, live dance performances, and painting exhibits.
 For the food lovers among us, local eateries and street vendors will offer ample opportunities for indulging in all types of savory cuisine.